10 Interesting Facts About Vietnam That Can Make You Surprised

 Trying a few beers can be an exciting experience for your trip to this “100% drunk” country.

-If you are a fan of beer, don’t miss the streets known as beer streets, such as Ta Hien Beer Street in Hanoi, Bui Vien Walking Street in Ho Chi Minh, and Vo Thi Sau Walking Street in Hue.
-And, there are hundreds of other restaurants ready to serve you cool beers.
+If you are a beer fan, don’t miss the streets known as beer streets, such as Ta Hien Beer Street in Hanoi, Bui Vien Walking Street in Ho Chi Minh, and Vo Thi Sau Walking Street in Hue.
+There are also hundreds of other restaurants ready to serve you cool beers.

-Those are typical facts in Vietnam that Vietnamdrive would like to introduce to you.
-This S-shaped land also has many interesting things waiting for you.
+Those are typical facts about Vietnam, which Vietnamdrive would like to introduce you to.
+This S-shaped land also has many exciting things waiting for you.

 Let’s explore Vietnam, experience its uniqueness, and find more exciting features from the cultural difference!